touhouEUROBEAT/cse15l-lab-reports/lab-report-5-week-10.md

 After some tinkering, I'm convinced that this is indeed the case:

-If we change the content of test-file to
+If we change the content of test file to

 ```
 [foo1](not a link)